Progress Report

 The research group of Dr. Maiko Fujimori (National Cancer Center) conducted a study on creating a Maemuki scale for elderly and palliative care patients.
 The questionnaire survey results indicated no specific biases compared to the general adult population.
 However, it was suggested that elderly cancer patients scored significantly lower in aspects related to self-growth compared to younger cancer patients.
 Using natural language processing methods, content analysis identified gratitude related to interpersonal relationships and fulfilling obligations as contributing factors to Maemuki attitudes in cancer patients and the elderly.
 Additionally, a longitudinal study on palliative care patients suggested that patients who perceive their cancer as potentially curable have a higher one-year survival rate compared to those who perceive it as incurable.
 In terms of physical measurements related to Maemuki attitudes in the elderly and palliative care patients, data from gait analysis suggested that elderly cancer patients might be physically more fragile compared to younger cancer patients and healthy elderly individuals.
 Moreover, an examination of the relationship between body posture and emotions indicated that the physical function scores were lower under physical posture restrictions, and negative moods were higher compared to the normal state.

-The research group of Dr. Hidehiko Takahashi (Tokyo Medical and Dental University) is collaborating with other PIs to investigate Maemuki attitudes in mental and neurological disorders.
+The research group of Dr. Hidehiko Takahashi (Institute of Science Tokyo) is collaborating with other PIs to investigate Maemuki attitudes in mental and neurological disorders.
 They are exploring methods for evaluating Maemuki attitudes and physical measurements.
 The study plans to enter a full-scale survey phase starting from the fourth year.

 3. Future plans

-In the future, data will be enriched for palliative care patients, patients with mental disorders, and individuals in developmental stages.
-As these data are obtained, patient-specific, life-stage-specific, and developmental age-specific characteristics will be identified, and "Maemuki" evaluation methods for each will be developed.
+Studies targeting palliative care patients, older adults, and individuals in developmental stages are progressing, and patient-specific, life-stage-specific, and age-specific characteristics related to positive functioning are beginning to emerge.
 In parallel, the ELSI for "Maemuki" assistive training based on the needs of society will also be studied.